Nike Inc

 Summary

-Nike is a globally recognized athletic brand, but its highly discretionary nature fundamentally misaligns with our focus on essential services.
-The company faces a prolonged earnings contraction, deteriorating dividend cash flow coverage, and trades at an elevated valuation that does not adequately price in ongoing turnaround risks.
-Not recommended for new positions, as better opportunities exist in stable, non-discretionary businesses with proven dividend sustainability.
+Nike is a globally recognized athletic brand, but its discretionary nature fundamentally misaligns with our focus on essential services.
+The company faces a prolonged earnings contraction, deteriorating dividend cash flow coverage, and trades at an elevated 27.5x P/E, making it unsuitable for conservative dividend strategies.
+Not recommended for new positions given the significant risks to the dividend and lack of valuation support.

 Sector Context